ADS-B in Europe

 If ADS-B Out is about being seen, and ADS-B In is about seeing other aircraft, what do I need to install in my aircraft and what is the regulatory position in Europe?

 In the United States all powered aircraft that wish to fly in ADS-B airspace need to be ADS-B Out equipped, under the 2020 ADS-B mandate.
-In Europe, ADS-B has been in use by commercial operators for years, but there is currently no ADS-B mandate for general aviation.
+In Europe, ADS-B has been in use by commercial operators for years, but there is currently no ADS-B mandate for general aviation, operating VFR under 16,000 feet.
 EASA’s philosophy for ADS-B is to encourage voluntary adoption amongst GA pilots.
 The aim is to improve safety and reduce the risk of air-to-air collision.
 The voluntary use of ADS-B in Europe does not afford any privileges to airspace access over Mode S.

 Aircraft with traffic receivers have a real-time display of ADS-B Out transmitting aircraft in their vicinity.